-Quick tips for perfect homemade cupcakes
+Top tips for perfect homemade cupcakes

-- For this recipe, the refrigerated ingredients should be at room temp.
+>> Temperature matters!
+For this recipe, the refrigerated ingredients should be at room temp.
 This means about 70 F.

-- However, you don’t want the butter to be warm.
+However, you don’t want the butter to be warm.
 When the butter is smooshy and almost melting, it’s too warm.

-- I recommend mixing the dry ingredients in by hand to avoid overmixing.
+>> Stir by hand!
+I recommend mixing the dry ingredients in by hand to avoid overmixing.
 Overmixing can cause dense, chewy cupcakes.

-- Be sure to properly measure the flour.
+>> Measurements matter!
+Be sure to properly measure the flour.
 I recommend weighing the ingredients for the most accurate results.
 If measuring by volume, sift the flour, lightly spoon into a measuring cup (avoid packing it in), and then level it off.
 Too much flour will give you a dense, dry cupcake.

-Frostings that pair well with these cupcakes!
+Frostings that pair well with chocolate cupcakes!

 If you’ve tried this easy chocolate cupcake recipe, don’t forget to rate the recipe and leave me a comment below.
 I love to hear from people who’ve made my recipes!

 You can SUBSCRIBE to receive my latest recipe newsletters or FOLLOW ME on INSTAGRAM and PINTEREST for even more delicious food.